 SPREADING EDUCATION ACROSS THE STATE

-As a part of a larger organization, our objective to reach artist, craftsmen, landscape architects, architects, and interior designers across Louisiana in order to address the important of traditional, classical art in our state.
+As a part of a larger organization, our objective is to reach artists, craft persons, landscape architects, architects, and interior designers across Louisiana in order to address the importance of traditional, classical art in our state.

 We appreciate all of the support from our members and the community.
 Our members enjoy learning about Louisiana’s architectural culture.
 Here are a few quotes from those who have indulged in our organization’s endless opportunities.